PKBeam/shawzin-song-converter/README.md

 For example, `1/4`, `2/3` and `1` are all valid inputs.

 ## Issues
 Not much testing has been done.
-There are probably still bugs with the converter.
+There are probably many bugs with the converter.

 Currently the converter does not check the length of the song.
 The duration of an ingame recording must be at least 4 beats (which is 2 seconds at 120 BPM).